csc-training/csc-env-eff/_hands-on/installing/installing_hands-on_r.md

 ---
 topic: installing
-title: Tutorial - Installing R applictions and libraries
+title: Tutorial - Installing R applications and libraries
 ---

 # R

-💬 Puhti has currently one version of R available as module (19 Dec 2022).
+💬 A pre-installed R environment is available on Puhti.

-1. To check available versions, use:
+1. To check available module versions, run:

 ```bash
 module spider r-env
 ```

-💬 It is also possible to install your own R packages.
+💬 It is also possible to [install your own R packages](https://docs.csc.fi/apps/r-env/#r-package-installations).

+- However, check first if what you need is already available in `r-env`.
+The module contains more than 1300 R packages!

-💡 See the [r-env](https://docs.csc.fi/apps/r-env/) documentation for instructions.
+💡 See the [r-env documentation](https://docs.csc.fi/apps/r-env/) for further instructions.